Reinforcement learning-based architecture search for quantum machine learning: Methods

+In this work, we use the RL algorithm MuZero~\cite{Schrittwieser_2020} for circuit generation.
+The general procedure, however, can be implemented using other RL algorithms, too.
+MuZero uses a representation function, which is approximated by a neural network to transform the observation $o_t \in \mathcal{O}$ into a latent state representation $s_t$, which leads to a partially observable MDP $M = \left( \mathcal{S}, \mathcal{A}, \mathcal{P}, \mathcal{R}, \mathcal{O}, \gamma \right)$, where $\mathcal{O}$ is the observation space.

+To apply an RL algorithm to circuit generation, the RL agent places gates sequentially, where the set of actions $\mathcal{A}$ corresponds to the predefined set of unitary gates $\mathcal{V}$ [cf. discussion below Eq.~\eqref{eq:encoding_circuits}].
+The reward $r_t$ is determined by the performance of a QML model that utilizes the data encoding circuit $U_t$ at time $t$, i.e., the observations corresponds to the configurations of the quantum encoding circuit $o_t = U_t$.

-The general workflow of the MuZero algorithm transforms the observation, in our case the current encoding circuit, into a hidden state representation, which comprises a dynamics function, a prediction function, and a representation function---all based on deep neural networks.
-At each time step $t$, the model processes this hidden state for $k = 1,\dots,K$ steps and computes an internal reward, a value function, and a policy based on the network's predictions in an MCTS fashion.
-At the end of each MCTS step, an action is sampled from the policy $p^k_t = \Pi_t(a_{t+k+1} | o_1,...,o_t,a_t+1,...,a_t+k)$, and the actual reward and value function are computed.
+At each time step $t$, the model performs a Monte Carlo tree search and processes the hidden state for $k = 1,\dots,K$ steps.
+The model then uses neural networks to approximate an internal reward, an internal value function, and internal policies.
+At the end of each Monte Carlo tree search step, an action is sampled from the policy $\Pi_t(a_{t+k+1} \vert o_1,\dots,o_t,a_{t+1},\dots,a_{t+k})$, and the actual reward and value function are computed.
 The weights of the three networks are optimized during the training process to minimize the difference between the internal hidden state predictions and real outcomes.
 For more detail on the algorithm, we refer to~\cite{Schrittwieser_2020}.

-The transformation of the observation space into a hidden state does not impose strong restrictions on capturing the dynamics of the environment, essentially interpreting the abstract process as a hidden layer of a deep neural network.
-This characteristic makes the algorithm suitable for QML, where full information about the complex dynamics of the interaction between PQCs and data problems is not fully known.
-Another critical aspect is its scalability in computational resources.
-The algorithm approximates all necessary functions using classical neural networks, thereby minimizing calls to the QML environment, typically the primary computational bottleneck in the NISQ era.
+Using MuZero for circuit generation offers several advantages over other potential RL algorithms.
+Treating the problem as a partially observable MDP and transforming the observation space into the latent space of a neural network reduces the amount of knowledge needed about the underlying dynamics.
+This makes the algorithm particularly well suited for QML, where a comprehensive understanding of the complicated dynamics between the encoding circuit and the data remains incomplete.
+Another critical advantage is the algorithm's scalability in computational resources.
+The algorithm approximates all necessary functions using classical neural networks, which means that the number of actual circuit evaluations, which typically are the primary computational bottleneck of a QML model, are reduced.
 In the next section, we provide a detailed explanation on how MuZero can be utilized to generate encoding circuits that achieve good performance.